 TULEMAR - THE EXCLUSIVE RESORT IN MANUEL ANTONIO

-Manuel Antonio National Park has impressive landscapes and several coves with many white-sand beaches and lush foliage amidst great mountains and forests that reach the beaches.
+Manuel Antonio National Park has impressive landscapes and several coves with white-sand beaches and lush foliage amidst great mountains and forests that reach the beaches.
 Additionally, it is located in a tropical forest.

 Manuel Antonio was listed by Forbes as among the world's 12 most beautiful national parks.